-The beauty of this is in the simplicity.
+The beauty of this is simplicity.
 What often deters us from achieving our goals is distraction and chaos.
-By choosing One Word– one area of main focus – our actions follow that focus and amazing forward progress results.
-Decisions become easier.
-Distractions that don’t support our One Word get left alone.
-Check into your gut and ask, “What’s my one word for this year/month/week?”
+By choosing One Word–and keeping it front and center of all you do–your actions will follow that focus and successful progress will occur.
+You will find decisions become easier and actions are amplified.
+Distractions that don’t support your One Word must be abandoned.
+Check in with yourself and ask, “What’s my one word for this year/month/week?”
 Sounds easy enough, right?
-In theory, yes, and yet… well, let me share an experience.
+In theory, yes, and yet… Well, let’s share an example.

 Words flowed: Determined, Radical, Endurance, Launch, Focus, Growth, Persistence, Service.

-And then it was my turn.
-I said, “Be the Change.”
-I’d been thinking about this a lot.
-While a three-word phrase, I really felt it embodied what I was after.
+One person said, “Be the Change.”
+This leader had been thinking a lot about this.
+While a three-word phrase, she really felt it embodied what she wanted to accomplish.

-Well, Linda called me out in pretty short order.
-“Nope, Amy, it has to be one word.
+Well, I called her out in pretty short order: “Nope, it has to be one word.
 If you can’t commit to one word, you won’t get the big result.”
-I began to argue my case.
-The group offered up multiple One Words they thought would work.
-I shot down each one.
-Linda let it drop for the sake of keeping the session moving forward.
+She began to argue her case.
+The group offered up multiple One Words that they thought would work.
+She shot down each one.
+I finally dropped it for the sake of keeping the session moving forward.

-But I couldn’t let it go.
-She was right.
-However, each single word I tried on didn’t fit.
-“Change” felt to me like I had to change.
-That wasn’t my aim.
-“Example” sounded to me like “don’t let this happen to you” – again, a negative connotation in my mind.
+But this leader couldn’t let it go.
+She knew at her core that I was right.
+However, each single word she settled on didn’t fit.
+The word “Change” by itself felt to her like SHE had to change.
+That wasn’t her aim.
+She viewed the word through a negative connotation.

-I went to Facebook and solicited the opinions of any of my friends who wanted to chime in, and an incredible number of them did!
+She went to Facebook and solicited the opinions of any friends who wanted to chime in, and an incredible number of them did.

 That process was rather enlightening.
-First, my friends are generous in offering insight, encouragement, and unapologetic opinions.
-Second, I realized I needed to own this and not look for others to solve it.
+First, her friends were generous in offering insight, encouragement and unapologetic opinions.
+Second, she realized she needed to own this and not look to others for resolution.

-It took me a couple of weeks as I grappled with different meanings (and perceived meanings) of each One Word I tried on.
-Finally, I woke up one day clear that I no longer was concerned about other people’s impressions or interpretations of my One Word.
-It’s MY motivation, and no one else’s, right?
+It took a few weeks as she grappled with different meanings (and perceived meanings) of each One Word she tried.
+One day, she woke up and realized that she was no longer concerned about other people’s impressions or interpretations of her One Word.
+She resolved that it was HER motivation and no one else’s.
+Bravo, she got it!

-I know you’re curious about the actual word – I chose SHINE.
+I know you’re curious about the actual word she chose–it was SHINE.

-To me, this word represents me being a light in a sometimes-dark place, and a guide to help people walk the positive side of their potential.
+To her, this word represented being a light in a sometimes dark place, serving as a guide to help people tap into the positive side of their potential.
 The specific word isn’t the point of this story.
 And yes, I am getting to a point.

 The ONE WORD is waiting to choose YOU.
 Just get quiet enough to hear what it is.

-If you’re struggling, ask for the input of others you trust – your family, friends, Mastermind group, or coach.
+If you’re struggling, don’t be shy—ask for the input of others you trust such as family, friends, Mastermind group or a coach.